nicolargo/glances/docs/config.rst

     # (see <install-dir>glances/plugins for details)
     # plugin_dir=/home/user/dev/plugins

-Each plugin, export module and application monitoring process (AMP) can have a section.
-Below an example for the CPU plugin:
+Each plugin, export module, and application monitoring process (AMP) can have a section.
+Below is an example for the CPU plugin:

 .. code-block:: ini